Why Visit Costa Rica

 Jaco and Manuel Antonio National Park

-We did not visit either of these places as well, largely because we have heard that the tourism is a bit out of control.
 Jaco is similar to Tamarindo.
 Expect surfing and partying, as well as upper-scale resorts.
-We have heard that Manuel Antonio is touristy for a reason, with coves of white sandy beaches, wildlife, and adventure activities.
-We would be interested in visiting this region on our return to Costa Rica.
+Manuel Antonio is one of Costa Rica’s most visited National Parks for a reason, with coves of white sandy beaches, wildlife, and adventure activities.
+The entrance to Manuel Antonio is pricy, but it’s well worth the trip.

 The Osa Peninsula

 If you only visit one region of Costa Rica, make it the Osa.
 In our opinion, it is the rest of Costa Rica but on steroids.
-We loved the Osa so much that <spoiler alert> we’ll be back there in October.
-More details on that coming soon.
-In the meantime:
+We spent two months at Blue Osa, where we volunteered and Casey participated in their one-month immersion yoga teacher training.
+Learn all about it below!

 Accommodation reviews were included in the posts above.
 We can’t recommend both Blue Osa and Casa Corcovado enough.